dolliars/heyheather/_posts/2020-03-15-organize-chaos.md

    card or banking information will be asked by phone at any point in time.
 You don't want fraudsters to take advantage of this situation.)
-2. After designated employees block their phone number from displaying when making outgoing calls have them call customers back and take down their grocery list and address.
+2. After designated employees block their phone number from displaying when making outgoing calls, have them call customers back and take down their grocery list and address.
 3. Have another set of employees take this list and go pickup the groceries.
 4. Call the customers back to confirm which items were available and the price